MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Related Work

 \subsection{MAPF in High-Density Environments with Obstructing Agents}

-Even in dense environments, relocation problems can be resolved when all agents have assigned destinations.
-However, to move target agents efficiently, relocation of obstructing agents must be optimized.
+Even in dense environments, relocation problems can be solved when all agents have assigned destinations.
+However, to move target agents efficiently, the relocation of obstructing agents must be optimized.

 Okoso et al.~\cite{okoso2022} introduced the cooperative automated valet parking problem (CoAVP).
 In CoAVP, agents are classified into three types: entering, departing, and relocating vehicles.
 Departing vehicles are assigned destinations.
 Entering and relocating vehicles can be anywhere in the parking lot, and their destinations are also optimized.
-Their ILP-based method extends the planar graph along the time axis and optimizes the path within the time-expanded network.
-However, this approach presents two major challenges: First, ILP has high computational complexity and requires hundreds of seconds even in small environments (for example, $15\times15$ grids).
+Their ILP-based method extends the planar graph along the time axis and optimizes the paths within the time-expanded network.
+However, this approach presents two major challenges.
+First, ILP has high computational complexity and requires hundreds of seconds even in small environments (e.g., $15\times15$ grids).
 Consequently, this method is impractical in real-world applications.
-Second, collision types in high-density environments have not been sufficiently considered.
+Second, collision types specific to high-density environments have not been sufficiently investigated.
 To save parking space, agents must be densely positioned.
 In such environments, two adjacent agents must move in almost perfect synchrony, which may not be realistic.
-Following conflict~\cite{stern2019} should be considered for high-density environments.
+Following conflicts~\cite{stern2019} should be considered for high-density environments.